Rabat Ajax F.C.

 Rabat Ajax Football Club is a Maltese football club based in Rabat.
 The last promotion to the Maltese Premier League was achieved in the 2011–12 season, when they earned promotion after finishing second behind Melita.
 In the 2020–21 National Amateur League season, the club finished 4th in group B, qualifying for the promotion playoffs.
 After beating Msida St. Joseph and Marsaskala in the quarter and semi finals respectively, they reached the final against Kirkop United.
-The Magpies won the final 2–1, securing themselves the fourth and final promotion spot to the following seasons Challenge League.
+The Magpies won the final 2–1, securing the fourth and final promotion spot to the following season's Challenge League.